 Sturdy, stout and silly, these pups are known for playful personalities and snort-inducing antics.

-Good to Know: Exercise and grooming needs are minimal, but because of their shorter snout, you should take care with Frenchies in hot weather.
-Those adorables facial wrinkles should also be cleaned regularly with a damp cloth.
+Good to Know: Exercise and grooming needs are minimal, but because of their shorter snout, you should take care of Frenchies in hot weather.
+Those adorable facial wrinkles should also be cleaned regularly with a damp cloth.

-Good to Know: Havanese have a hypoallergenic coat that requires brushing 2-3 times a week and regular grooming.
+Good to Know: Havanese has a hypoallergenic coat that requires brushing 2-3 times a week and regular grooming.